stoyicker/ivv/README.md

 resource in device in higher resolution buckets (plus, in some cases, visual artifacts).
 * Pull-to-refresh.
 * Crash reporting.
+* Make the name of list.impl.InitializationContentProvider change depending whether we're on a test or not so that instrumented tests can be run regardless of whether the app is installed or not.
 * A couple of other TODOs left around.